survivejs/sidewind/README.md

 </div>
 ```

 It's also possible to set the parent state within a child.
+This allows you to nest state within state while being able to mutate it.

 ```html
 <div x-label="parent" x-state="'parent state'">